John has been working from his Clink

 Street studio in Borough Market since returning to London in 2008.
-He currently has a retrospective show of his works in his studio.
+While many

 John studied at the Royal Academy Schools London where he graduated with a Masters in painting and won the first prize, a silver medal for life painting.
 He was artist in residence at York University where he also studied for his Doctorate in art history which has resulted in the publication of the book Matthew Smith ‘A Catalogue Raisonne of the Oil Paintings' 2009.